rcny/cikube/tf/terraform-google-cikube/server/README.md

-# cikube server Terraform sub-module for Google Cloud
+# cikube server Terraform submodule for Google Cloud

-This is the Terraform sub-module that creates a persistent server machine for the `cikube` cluster.
+This is the Terraform submodule that creates a persistent server machine for the `cikube` cluster.